flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

 local-uri
    The Flux URI that should be passed to :man3:`flux_open` to establish a connection to the local broker rank.
-By default, local-uri is created as "local://<broker.rank>/local".

 parent-uri
    The Flux URI that should be passed to :man3:`flux_open` to